kuba-gasiorowski/HomeHeatControl/README.md

 1. Between 26 and 30 grades the temperature grows 1.1e-3 grades per second
 1. Over 30 (actually between 30 and 100 grades) the temperature grows 1.2e-3 grades per second

-Each circuit has parameter `active` - when set to false, the circuit won't be switched on.
+Each circuit has parameter `active` - it might have following values:
+* `OFF` - the circuit is switched off
+* `NIGHT` - the circuit heats during night only
+* `DAY` - the circuit heats during day only
+* `ALL` - the circuit heats during both periods in the cheap zone

 Additional parameter `descritpion` - defines the name (informational only) of the heating circuit.